Skip to content

 gets(myString); // Be cautious, as gets() may lead to buffer overflow.

-- To output a string,
+• To output a string, printf or puts can be used.

 printf("String: %s\n", myString);